How to Stop Wasting Your Free Time

 Sitting and worrying about your upcoming week?

 This will help you determine the behaviors and activities you need to scale back or phase out entirely.
-If something is relatively harmless in small doses (like reading interesting Wiki pages), then there’s likely no need to stop.
+If something is relatively harmless in small doses (like reading interesting Wiki pages or scrolling Reddit), then there’s likely no need to stop.
 You’d just need to commit to a time limit.

-Any activity that offers no real value and you can’t seem to cap how long you do it while likely need to be phased out (like sitting around worrying or mindlessly scrolling on your phone).
+Any activity that offers no real value and you can’t seem to cap how long you do it while likely need to be phased out (like sitting around worrying or mindlessly scrolling on your phone for hours).

 Related: How to Stop Overthinking & Worrying